knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 **Message lanaguage** TiMqWay's message language used is **[YAML]**.

+**Connection between services** The services do not know each other and cannot 'learn' from other services.
+What is needed is a tiny piece of software that glues the services together.
+It is no big deal, even though this glueing program is called **agent** that that gets information from some services and puts information to other services.
+That is why it is called **Service-Based-Agent-Orientet**.
+You can write that piece of program in any programming language, as long as you can access the mqtt-broker used.

 ### Tinkerforge abstraction
 Tinkerforge devices are not represented within their 'stack', but loosely coupled so a device might even change its stack but is still accessible in MQTT at the same location (TF/device-type/UID).